 The maturation of privacy enhancing technologies (PETs) will, ironically, lead to more data collection than ever.
 This new mode of data sharing will affect the balance of power between the institutions of governments, corporations, and ordinary people as PETs appear likely to create new incentives for massively consolidated data networks and unprecedented opportunities for monopoly.
-This Dialogue will explore how can we prepare for the huge and foreseeable governance problem that PETs appear poised to present.
+This Dialogue explored how we can prepare for the huge and foreseeable governance problem that PETs appear poised to present.

 Building Deliberative Democracy

-This Dialogue proposes government-as-platform as a new concept of what government is and how it would operate.
+This Dialogue proposed government-as-platform as a new concept of what government is and how it would operate.
 In this role, government should facilitate and equip citizens to engage in deliberation for the purpose of developing policy and collective decision making.
-The Dialogue will bring together a group of people to help design what this platform will look like, define the principles on which it will be built, and argue why this design will be better at tackling climate change and/or our digital future.
+The Dialogue brought together a group of people to help design what this platform will look like, define the principles on which it will be built, and argue why this design will be better at tackling climate change and/or our digital future.